wharfkit/session/README.md

 ###### Antelope blockchain session management.

-Authenticate and persist sessions against blockchain accounts for use in web applications.
-Utilize these sessions to interact with the blockchain as that user.
+Authenticate and persist sessions using blockchain accounts within JavaScript and TypeScript applications.
+Each session can be used to interact with smart contracts using the authenticated account.

 ## Installation